If you are looking into investing in Cardano vs Ethereum, we have put together an extensive comparison to give you all the facts.

 Lastly, Standard Chartered released a report that takes a bullish position on Ethereum’s future.
-They predict that ETH will catch up to Bitcoin in market capitalization due to its multiple use cases like DeFi.
+They predict that ETH will catch up to Bitcoin in market capitalisation due to its multiple use cases like DeFi.

 According to the CEO of Invest Diva, Kiana Danial, ADA has the potential to reach $3.24 based on its current market trend.
-She emphasized that each rally and correction rose and fell in equal amounts.
+She emphasised that each rally and correction rose and fell in equal amounts.
 This means that ADA is showing solid growth.

 Furthermore, Token Metrics believes ADA will reach $3,50.
 They credit the price increase to Cardano’s transaction speed and the upcoming Alonzo hard fork.

 Lastly, according to wallet investors, ADA will reach $5 in one year.
 And it will reach $13 by 2026.

 Ethereum has a significant advantage over Cardano when it comes to decentralised finance.
 It has the biggest share of DeFi applications, and with the upcoming launch of Ethereum 2.0., the second-biggest blockchain will become faster and more eco-friendly.

 On the other hand, Ethereum 2.0. is still far away, and Cardano has already addressed its biggest flaw: smart contract implementation.
 The Alonzo hard fork will bring smart contracts to Cardano and the potential for a new DeFi ecosystem.